gaucho1978/BACCAble/README.md

 - Subfolder firmware contains the firmware
 - Subfolder hardware/canable contains canable board layout and pcb wiring diagram.
 It comes from https://github.com/makerbase-mks/CANable-MKS.
 There are different designs of canable, but theay are all similar.
 - Subfolder hardware/box contains the 3d model of the cases to accomodate required components.
-- Subfolder hardware/system interconnection contains interconnection diagram to connect required components
+- Subfolder hardware/system_interconnection contains interconnection diagram to connect required components
 - Subfolder tools contains the famous savvyCan sniffer tool for windows (portable) and excel sheet used to calculate pwm and clocks settings.
 - Subfolder hardware/newBaccableDedicatedPcb contains the new pcb for Baccable
-- Subfolder Manuals contains the manuals
+- Subfolder manuals contains the manuals

 ## Immobilizer functionality Notes
 Note1: Panic alarm will start only if you previusly enabled panic alarm in your ECU, with the MES proxy alignment procedure shown in this video: